The First AI Decision Agent for Amazon Sellers

 AI-driven order share

-Within 30 days, organic daily orders grew 6.4x while ad efficiency doubled — simultaneously.
+Within 30 days, organic daily orders grew 6.4x while ad efficiency doubled at the same time.

 Real sellers, real decisions, real growth

-"Used dual-tested precision terms for ad launch.
-ROAS hit 5.94 in two weeks.
-Organic ranking started climbing in week two."
+"We used SATLIS dual-validated terms for a new ad launch.
+ROAS reached 5.94 in two weeks, and organic ranking started climbing in week two."

 New ASIN LaunchHome & Kitchen